Deploy at outbreak speed. Scale to thousands. Proven in the field.

 Fully decentralized trial capability for quarantined or dispersed patients

-For infectious disease studies where patients cannot travel to sites due to quarantine, geography, or the nature of the illness, Castor’s DCT toolkit supports remote eConsent, BYOD eCOA solutions, telemedicine visit coordination, and remote monitoring.
-COVID-RED is the proof point: Julius Clinical and Takeda recruited 17,824 patients in 15 weeks with all consent and monitoring conducted entirely off-site, without a single patient needing to attend a clinical facility.
-Up to 95%+ ePRO compliance in decentralized infectious disease cohorts.
+For infectious disease studies where patients cannot travel to sites, due to quarantine, geography, or the nature of the illness, Castor’s decentralized clinical trial (DCT) toolkit supports remote eConsent, ePRO, telemedicine visit coordination, and remote monitoring.
+The COVID-RED study is the proof point: Julius Clinical ran a fully off-site infectious disease study on Castor using eConsent, DCT, and MedTech integration, without a single patient needing to attend a clinical facility.
+In a blinded decentralized screening study, Castor reached greater than 98% screener completion and 90.5% survey completion.
+These are recent best-case figures, not a platform guarantee.

 Built for the global regulatory stack, including national data sovereignty